 Following the assignment of the standard quality two-bedroom rent described above, HUD applies a recent mover factor to these rents.
-The calculation of the recent mover factor for FY 2015 is similar to the methodology HUD used in FY 2014, with the only difference being the use of updated ACS data.
+The calculation of the recent mover factor for FY 2016 is similar to the methodology HUD used in FY 2015, with the only difference being the use of updated ACS data and the change to the statistical reliability assessment of the ACS data.
 The following describes the process for determining the appropriate recent mover factor.